tanzhuUconn/tanzhu.github.io/_pages/about.md

   <div>
   <img src="/images/AAAI_problem.jpg" height="400">
   </div>
 * We formulate a stage-wised optimization algorithm for deep stochastic contextual bandits problem.
-Results have been published in __AAAI 2021 (Accept Ratio: 21.1%)__ .
+Results have been published in __AAAI 2021 (Acceptance rate: 21.1%)__ .
   <details close>
   <summary> <strong>Click to see the pseudocode</strong> </summary>
   <hr>